Key Investment Criteria

 MCE requires Small and Growing Businesses to have social and environmental protection systems in place and prioritizes investments that meet the following criteria:

-Women: Presents a gender-balanced workforce and supply chain.
+Women: Presents a balanced workforce and supply chain.
 Proactively enhances employment and income opportunities for women.
 Preference for women-founded or women-led companies.

-Climate: Adopts sustainable agriculture practices through organic, regenerative and other techniques, and/or supports smallholder farmers in adopting them through Technical Assistance.
-Preference for strong climate adaptation practices.
+Environmental Resilience: Adopts sustainable agriculture practices through organic, regenerative and other techniques, and/or supports smallholder farmers in adopting them through Technical Assistance.
+Preference for strong adaptation practices.

 Deal Structure